matsengrp/cft/README.md

 The default port is `5000`.
 If someone else is running the web server on the same machine (or something else using that port), you can set a different one using the `-P` flag.

+### Running CFT web in production

+Note that for production, you may want to specify either the `--email` or `--slack` flags to the invocation above so that folks can be notified of errors.
+For slack notifications (recommended), you will also need to obtain an API token (see <https://api.slack.com/web#authentication>), and set the `SLACK_TOKEN` environment variable accordingly.